bm371613/markdown-cv/index.md

 Early in my career I enjoyed developing software for data processing.
 Over time, I developed interest in machine learning and data science.
-In parallel, progressing wrists issues pushed me away from an implementation-heavy path towards research, management and business-oriented work.
+In parallel, progressing health issues pushed me away from an implementation-heavy path towards research, management and business-oriented work.

 Today I enjoy a mix of applied ML research, using data science